kaviproject/OCRAlgorithm/README.md

-# OCRAlgorithm
+# OCR  Algorithm

-1. Download the zip file.
+1. Download the zip file and run the console application.
+Enter the images from the console and extract the json file..

 Here are the useful URLS